aurule/qyf-bot/guides/commands.md

 * `type` is optional and describes the type of command: "menu" or "slash". `Undefined` is interpreted as `"slash"`.
 * `data` must return an instance of a discordjs command builder
 * `data` receives a `guild` argument for guild commands.
 This can be discarded if the command arguments don't need it.
 It does not receive arguments for global commands.
+* `autocomplete` must be present if any options are marked with `.setAutocomplete(true)`
+* the entries in `autocomplete` must use the name of the autocompleted option as the key, and an object with the `.complete()` method as the value
 * `execute` should return `interaction.reply()` or similar
 * `help` receives an options object with the following attributes
 * `help` must return a string